Buying real estate in Vietnam?

 Sources: Vietnam Real Estate, Vietnam Real Estate FAQ, The Investor

-13) You should prioritize properties with good feng shui as they are more desirable and valuable in Vietnam
+13) Consider properties with good feng shui in Vietnam, as they are more desirable and valuable due to cultural emphasis

 In Vietnam, properties with good feng shui are becoming increasingly popular.